 To qualify for EIDL benefits, there must be a provision in the employee's memorandum of understanding (MOU) and the employee must be temporarily disabled as a result of a physical injury incurred in the official performance of their duties.
 See the appropriate MOU for information on qualifying physical injuries.

 The department's appointing power or their designee has the final decision regarding an injured employee's eligibility for EIDL based on the specific circumstances of each case.
 EIDL is an extension of IDL and has most of the same requirements.

 However, permanent intermittent employees in Bargaining Unit 6 may be entitled to EIDL even if they are not members of CalPERS or CalSTRS.

-For additional information on the provision of EIDL, see PML 2002-060.
+For additional information on the provision of EIDL, see HR Manual Section 1412 – Industrial Disability Leave.

-Labor Code Section 4800 is a special benefit available only to Department of Justice peace officers falling within the "state peace officer/firefighter" classification and Department of Fish and Wildlife law enforcement officers.
+Labor Code Section 4800 is a special benefit available only to Department of Justice peace officers falling within the "state peace officer/firefighter" classification and Department of Fish and Game wardens.
 It provides for up to one year of full salary in lieu of other benefits for injuries that occur in the line of duty.

 This section does not apply to periods of disability, which occur subsequent to termination of employment by resignation, retirement, or dismissal.
 When this section does not apply, the officer is eligible for those benefits which would apply if this section had not been enacted.

 Labor Code Section 4800.5 is a special benefit available to any sworn member of the Department of the California Highway Patrol.
 It provides for up to one year of full salary for disabled officers in lieu of disability payments.